Direct-Entry-Programme-9-milinda/Assignment-SimpleJavaFXTextEditor/README.md

 v1.0.0

 ### License
-Copyright &copy; 2022 DEP9.
-All Rights Reserved.
+Copyright &copy; 2022 DEP 9.
+All Rights Reserved. <br>
+This project is licensed under the [MIT](LICENSE.txt) license.